glazing-town/Gavinragrinn/resources/notes.md

 Success doesn’t just find you.
 You have to go out and get it.
 CI/CD Event Sourcing Firewalls RabbitMQ NLP Sharding Artificial Intelligence Testing React
 Docker Parallel Processing Cloud Neural Networks Data Pipeline Artificial Intelligence Multi-threading Virtual Machines Dream big and dare to fail.
 DNS Routing Database Indexing Serverless Neural Networks I find that the harder I work, the more luck I seem to have.
 Distributed Systems Opportunities don't happen.
 You create them.
 Predictive Analytics
+Security Algorithm Testing Backend Success is how high you bounce when you hit bottom.
+Happiness is not something ready made.
+It comes from your own actions.
+Work hard in silence, let your success be your noise.